 Component 2 demonstrates that the Diplomate has kept abreast of current medical knowledge with self-assessment and self-learning (continuing medical education - CME) activities.
-(Patient Safety CME Attestation, Self-Assessment Exercises)
+(CME Attestation, Self-Assessment Exercises)

 Component 3 is a cognitive examination.
 Successful completion of this examination is evidence that the Diplomate has remained current with appropriate medical knowledge.

 Component 4 assures the public that the Diplomate is using this medical knowledge to improve the quality of care provided to patients.
 (Practice Improvement QI)

 For more specific details about these four components, see MOC FAQs.